jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RD 65 Employer's superannuation cash contributions
-Contribution in money for benefit of employees or past employees (1) An employer's superannuation cash contribution means a superannuation contribution paid in money either to a superannuation fund or under the KiwiSaver Act 2006 to the Commissioner for later payment to a superannuation fund, if the contribution is—
+Contribution in money for benefit of employees or past employees (1) An employer’s superannuation cash contribution means a superannuation contribution that is an employer’s superannuation contribution or made by a person for the benefit of 1 or more of their past employees, if the contribution is paid in money—
-  (a) an employer's superannuation contribution:
+  (a) to a superannuation fund:
-  (b) made by a person for the benefit of 1 or more of their past employees.
+  (b) by an employer of a cross-border employee to a foreign superannuation scheme and the employer chooses to apply this subsection to the contribution:
+  (c) under the KiwiSaver Act 2006 to the Commissioner for later payment to a superannuation fund.
 Determining amount of contribution
 (2) The amount of an employer's superannuation cash contribution is the sum of— (a) the amount of the contribution received by the superannuation fund or, for a contribution paid to the Commissioner under the KiwiSaver Act 2006, received by the Commissioner for payment to the superannuation fund; and